 For three years, I was the Student Representative of the Automation Engineering degree and from 2010 to 2012 I was the Ph.D.
 Representative in the Board of the Professors of the Department of Information Engineering.
 I was also a Member of the IEEE, the world’s largest professional association dedicated to advancing technological innovation.

 I’m the youngest Member of the Rotary Club of Montebelluna, and I was for eight years Member of Rotaract, a service of the Rotary International.
 I played a lot of roles into the Rotaract being President, Sergeant in Arms and also Art Director of a newspaper with more than 5000 readers.
-I was Delegate for the International Action of the Rotaract District 2060 for two years and Chairmen of District Zone 4 for the Rotaract District 2060.
-Currently I’m manager of the Rotary Club Central and Member of the IT board of Rotary District 2060.
+I was Delegate for the International Action of the Rotaract District 2060 for two years and Chairman of District Zone 4 for the Rotaract District 2060.

 In 2006 I received a certificate of recommendation for the “Premio Algarotti” of the Rotary Youth Leadership Award, the master of ethics and personalities sponsored by Rotary.